Digital collaboration reimagined: A new approach for aligning teams

 Determining your goal is the easy part.
 But how do you actually get individuals across the organization to buy in?
 You’ll want to tie it into their work, painting a clear picture of impact to them.
 Consider:

-• How does this change benefit not only the organization but also the people?
+How does digital-first collaboration benefit not only the organization but also the people?
 You may relay that digital collaboration will help them find information more easily, make their meeting experiences more equitable, or even increase flexibility in how they work.

 A digital-first collaboration strategy likely represents a large change for your organization, and taking the time upfront to clearly communicate the goal and benefits will help get everyone on board.
 Share your vision for digital-first collaboration frequently—in all-hands meetings, company-wide communications, and other channels.